rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

       (\ ((a', c'), ĝ) → ((c', \ t → second (ĝ t)) , refl))
 ```

-We have constructed a section; but it is automatically also a retraction,
+We have constructed a section.
-yielding the desired equivalence.
+It is also definitionally a retraction, yielding the desired equivalence.

 ```rzk
 #def temp-b9wX-has-inverse-forward